framps/raspiBackupDoc/en/src/configuration-examples.md

 and a backup with exactly this descriptive name will be created in the backup directory `/backup`.

 **Note**: This backup is a so-called [snapshot](snapshots.md) and is ignored during the backup recycle.
-The backup can be deleted manually if required.
+The backup has to be deleted manually if required.

 ## A USB boot system is to be backed up with additional partitions

-In this case, the partition-oriented backup is selected and the partitions to be partitions to be backed up are configured.
+In this case, the partition-oriented backup is selected and the partitions to be backed up are configured.
 In the example, partition 5 should also be backed up.

 ```